Max Launch Abort System: July 2009 test launch

 A "pad abort" flight test of the Max Launch Abort System was performed at NASA's Wallops Flight Facility on July 8, 2009, at 10:26 UTC.
 A primary test goal was the successful separation of a mock crew capsule from the abort system.
 The test vehicle weighed over 45000 lb and was over 33 ft tall.

 The test vehicle had several differences from the actual proposed system.
 The main difference was that the four propulsion rockets were not located in the forward fairing, but in a boost skirt located at the bottom of the test vehicle.
 The rockets in the fairing were represented by geometric dummies.
 The propulsion thrust was not balanced between the rockets by a manifold system, contrary to what was foreseen with the actual system.

+The test marked the first demonstration of a passively stabilized launch abort system in this size and weight class, and it provided valuable aerodynamic and performance data to validate analytical models.
+The project was completed less than two years after its inception, involving a team that included both junior engineers and Apollo-era Veterans.